 In August 2019, I watched Brister perform her new show Under Privilege at the Edinburgh Festival Fringe in August 2019 based on her experiences of motherhood to twin boys and attempting to bring them up, along with her girlfriend.
 The characters and situations that she created were uniquely accurate with razor-sharp timing and humour.
 She fearlessly commentated on middle-class white people and by extension, her life and her family and identified ways in which most of the audience profited from innate opportunity.

 I watched An Evening with Jen Brister for Always Be Comedy Online in February 2021.
 Brister was extremely funny chatting to MC James Gill about her book The Other Mother and her comedy career.
 She also appeared for Always Be Comedy Online: Kerry Godliman Allstars where she described her experience of home schooling and again effortlessly left the audience helpless with laughter.
-The comedian delivered another hysterical set featuring an inspired menopause routine when she played live for the Funny That Comedy Summer Festival at the Brighton Open Air Theatre in June 2021 and for Comedy Allstars in September 2021, at the first Always Be Comedy online show a live new tour preview for 2022 and for Always Be Comedy Online for Living Well Food Bank in July 2022.
+The comedian delivered more hysterical routines when she played live for the Funny That Comedy Summer Festival at the Brighton Open Air Theatre in June 2021, for Comedy Allstars in September 2021, at the first Always Be Comedy online show a live new tour preview for 2022 and for Always Be Comedy Online for Living Well Food Bank in July 2022.

 Brister is a hysterically funny woman who is a joy to watch and is highly recommended.